KrumaKruma/MinimaHopping/docs/GETTING_STARTED/tutorial.rst

 .. note::
-   Please be aware to use exactly the calulator which is later used in the minima hopping as well as the same parameters for the `fmax` and fingerprints.
+    Be aware that it is very important to use the same parameters for the calculation of the energy and force, the OMFP and the local geometry optimization in the Minima Hopping method.